INSaFLU/insaflu_docs/docs/uploading_data.rst

 .. important::
-	The table for Sample metadata update should contain the columns “sample name” (exactly corresponding to the samples to be updated), as well these additional variables (that may not be fulfilled): “data set”, ”vaccine status”, ”week”, ”onset date”, ”collection date”, ”lab reception date”, ”latitude”, ”longitude”.
-If you include data for **country, region, division and/or location**, these will be used to geographically locate your samples in the **Nextstrain Datasets**.
+	The table for Sample metadata update should contain the columns “sample name” (exactly corresponding to the samples to be updated), as well these additional variables (that may not be fulfilled): “data set”, ”vaccine status”, ”week”, ”onset date”, ”collection date”, ”lab reception date”, ”latitude”, ”longitude”, "country, region", "division" and/or "location".
+If you include data for **"latitude" and "longitude"** AND/OR **country, region, division and/or location**, these will be used to geographically locate your samples in the **Nextstrain Datasets**.
 Still, users are encouraged to include any other columns with metadata variables to be associated with samples (see advantages above).

 .. note::
 	You cannot update the fastq files.
 To replace the fastq files associated with a given sample, you need to delete the respective sample and upload all data (metadata plus fastq) again, i.e., create a new sample.
 You must ensure that the sample to be deleted is not inserted in any Project before deleting it.